Reviewable/Reviewable/docs/repositories.md

 When the `settings.yaml` file is used for your repositories, the settings UI in the repositories section of the Reviewable user interface is hidden and a message will be displayed informing you that the settings for that particular repository are managed via the `settings.yaml` file.

 {:.important}
 An error is displayed if your `settings.yaml` file contains any options that are not valid, however Reviewable will continue using the last synced value for that option.
-If the file itself is invalid, Reviewable will default to the last synced value for all settings, with the exception of the [completion condition script](#custom-review-completion-condition) which cannot be synced and will not be used if your settings file is invalid.
+If the file itself is invalid, Reviewable will default to the last synced value for all settings and the [completion condition script](#custom-review-completion-condition) if any.
 Local settings will override any invalid master settings.

 <a id="prototype-repo"></a>